Thriftpy/archer/docs/source/quickstart.rst

     }

 .. note:: ``Archer`` accepts one parameter, that is the name of the
-    service defined in thrift file.
+    service defined in the thrift file.

 So what did that code do?